DevRel-Foundation/wg-metrics-reporting/README.md

 <!-- Estimate what resources and personnel are needed to accomplish the mission statement -->

-Members should try to allocate an hour per week to working group activities.
-This may include:
+Members should try to allocate an average of 2-4 hours per week between meetings and asynchronous work.
+The commitment may include activities such as:

 - Participating in discussions on the mailing list, Discord channel, or GitHub.
 - Contributing to collaborative documents or research efforts.